-The Muenzenberg case was dealt with in the sessions of the International Control Commission of January 20 and February 16, 1939.
-Muenzenberg was invited in good time to attend this session, which was scheduled for the beginning of January.
-In the invitation Muenzenberg was expressly informed that the I.C.C. would consider his non-appearance as disregard for the elementary revolutionary discipline of the Party and the working class movement, and would examine and settle the matter in his absence.
-Muenzenberg refused to appear at the session of the I.C.C.
-The reasons brought forward by Muenzenberg for his non-appearance were of such a nature that they could only be considered by the I.C.C. as invalid subterfuges.
-The proceedings therefore took place without his
+The Münzenberg case was dealt with in the sessions of the I.C.C., on January

+20 and February 16, 1939.
+Münzenberg was invited in good time to attend this session, which was scheduled for the beginning of January.
+In the invitation Münzenberg was expressly informed that the I.C.C. would consider his nonappearance as disregard for the elementary revolutionary discipline of the Party and the working-class movement, and would examine and settle the matter in Münzenberg refused to his absence. appear at the session of the I.C.C.
+The reasons brought forward by Münzenberg for his non-appearance were of such a nature that they could only be considered by the I.C.C. as invalid subterfuges.
+The proceedings therefore took place without his attendance.